 During grad school at USC, I had a few private students and also taught non-music major students at USC.
 I particularly enjoy teaching kids because I think you can make such a big impact on their playing and hopefully, on other aspects of their lives.
 I was very excited when I noticed the open teaching position at Colburn!

-What’s it like being back here on faculty after a few years?
 Of course the perspective of being a faculty member is completely new, but returning brings back many great memories of being a student here.
 Colburn is such a warm and supportive school.
 I was very lucky to have the opportunity to study with Ron Leonard, and to have chamber coachings with other great faculty members.
 It’s such a small school, but it has everything you could ever want.
 It is wonderful to return to Colburn!

-Why did you originally decide to study at Colburn?
 I was drawn to Colburn by the opportunity to study with Ron Leonard.
 My teacher prior to college had studied with Ron Leonard when he taught at Eastman.
 She had lots of wonderful stories about his teaching and artistry.
 I came out to LA for a couple trial lessons and it immediately felt like we would work well together.
 As a student, he challenged me to think outside the box and to learn lots of repertoire.

-Besides what you’ve mentioned so far, how do you think the education you got here played a role in your musical development and career?
 In addition to the great experience I had studying with Ron Leonard, there were many fantastic chamber music opportunities.
 As a Colburn student, I was able to perform alongside faculty and guest artists.
 I was a serious musician before I came to Colburn, but the high standards of the faculty and my fellow students inspired me to develop to another level.

-How do you approach working with your students and figuring out what to teach them?
 I try to focus on two major objectives in approaching an individual student.
 First, I personalize my teaching style to fit the student’s needs and learning style.
 Second, I strive to create a learning environment in which the student has fun while achieving their goals.

 To accomplish this, I try to use strategies that develop both technical skills and artistry.
 I guide my students to become experts at practicing by actively teaching them healthy approaches to practice and encouraging them to look for their own creative solutions.
 Specifically, I emphasize breaking down problems into small, manageable components, creating a clear path to improvement.